-On September 2 the Brewers obtained right-handed pitcher Don Sutton from the Houston Astros in exchange for three prospects.
-Sutton, a future Cooperstown inductee, joined the team the next day and started the second game of a doubleheader against the Cleveland Indians.
+On August 30 the Brewers obtained right-handed pitcher Don Sutton from the Houston Astros in exchange for three prospects.
+Sutton, a future Cooperstown inductee, joined the team the next day and started the second game of a doubleheader September 2 against the Cleveland Indians.
 The Brewers lost the game, 4-2.
-The loss, however, was not the worst news the received that night.
+The loss, however, was not the worst news the team received that night.
 In the first game of the doubleheader Fingers tore a muscle in his right forearm.
 The injury kept him out of action for the remainder of the season.
 Rookie Pete Ladd replaced him as the closer, and the Brewers, without Fingers, advanced to the World Series, which they lost to the Cardinals in seven games.

-Tendonitis left Fingers sidelined for the entire 1983 season.
-He returned to form for the Brewers in 1984, saving 23 games for a team that disappointed nearly everyone by finishing 67-94, last in the American League East under manager Rene Lacheman.
+This tendinitis injury left Fingers sidelined for the entire 1983 season.
+He returned to form for the Brewers in 1984, saving 23 games for a team that disappointed nearly everyone by finishing 67-94, last in the American League East, under manager Rene Lachemann.